-In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method that approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premiums or discount.
 Bond issuance costs, except for prepaid insurance costs, are expensed in the reporting period in which they are incurred.
 Prepaid insurance costs are expensed over the life of the debt.